Bronwyn T. Williams, Director

 I also want to thank my fantastic administrative staff who carried us through this year of change with calm, creativity, and good humor.
 Cassandra Book, who started this year as Associate Director, has been invaluable in every way, and is the force that keeps the Writing Center together.
 The four assistant directors, Stephen Cohen, Jamila Kareem, Amy Nichols, and Laura Tetreault also were indispensable in helping with the move as well as coming up with new and creative ideas for the Writing Center.
 Robin Blackett, with the help of our student workers Carine Basenge and Ecasia Burrus, ran the front of the Writing Center with patience and professionalism.
 All of them are the people who make the Writing Center work, day in and day out, and make it a positive and productive place for the UofL community.

-I want to take a moment to thank the writers who came to us to work on their writing and also all the faculty and staff who supported our work by recommending us to their students.
+Finally, we are all grateful for the trust placed in us by the writers who came to us to work on their writing.
+We are always learning from the writers we work with as they learn from us.
+The reciprocal and collaborative relationship is key to the work we do.
+I also thank all the faculty and staff who supported our work by recommending us to their students.